 The surviving architecture and pretty streets are top things to see in German Village – so setting off on a stroll is highly recommended.

-Other top things to do in German Village are going to The Book Loft (a 32-room bookshop), spending time in Schiller Park (a park dedicated to Friedrich Schiller, a German playwright) and sampling the fare (we talk about some of the best restaurants in German Village in more detail in a minute!).
+Other top things to do in German Village are going to The Book Loft (a 32-room bookshop), spending time in Schiller Park (you’ll learn more about the park at #31 on our list) and sampling the fare (we talk about some of the best restaurants in German Village in more detail later).

 #8 Step Back in Time at The Kelton House and Gardens

 One of the fun places to go in Columbus, Ohio, where it feels like you are stepping back in time, is the Kelton House Museum.

 Designed in the Greek Revival and Italianate styles, the house was built in 1852 and served as a stop on the Underground Railroad.
 The house stands today as a treasured landmark in the city.

 Visitors can tour the home, which is decorated in period pieces – many of which were owned by the Kelton family.